ibm-build-lab/cloud-pak-sandboxes/terraform/cp4app/README.md

 ## Cloud Pak Entitlement Key

-CloudPack requires to have an Entitlement Key, get it from https://myibm.ibm.com/products-services/containerlibrary and copy the content of the key into the variable `entitled_registry_key` or download the key into a file (i.e. `entitlement.key`) and set the file path into the variable `entitled_registry_key_file`.
+CloudPak requires to have an Entitlement Key, get it from https://myibm.ibm.com/products-services/containerlibrary and copy the content of the key into the variable `entitled_registry_key` or download the key into a file (i.e. `entitlement.key`) and set the file path into the variable `entitled_registry_key_file`.
 Edit the `terraform.tfvars` with either of the following lines.
 The IBM Cloud user email address is required in the variable `entitled_registry_user_email` to access the IBM Cloud Container Registry (ICR), set the user email address of the account used to generate the Entitlement Key into this variable.

 For example: